-It is our aim to make www.Macclesfield-Outdoors.co.uk available to as many people as possible and we hope you are able to find the answers to your questions quickly and browse around the site with ease.
+Firstly, this website is not designed to work on mobile phones.
+Nevertheless, it is our aim to make www.macclesfield-outdoors.co.uk available to as many people as possible and we hope you are able to find the answers to your questions quickly and browse around the site with ease.
 With this in mind, please read our guidelines based on:

 How to change text size

 You can change text size on your web browser.
 Please remember that this setting will remain until you change it back yourself, so every website you view after you change these settings will be in the text size you have selected, possibly even after you have turned off and restarted your computer.Microsoft Internet Explorer browser

 On the menu at the top of the browser, go to View> Text Size> and select the size you require.
 On Explorer 4, click 'Internet Options' on the View or Tools menu> on the General Tab click 'Fonts'> Select your preferred text size.Internet Explorer, Firefox and Opera browsers